The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 We transfer to Selge on the St Paul trail (approximately 2 hours and 30 minutes) to explore the ancient city.
 We follow an ancient route of paved and rocky paths through dark forest and unique rock formations to Çaltepe village.

-We transfer to the secluded village of Degirmenözü and follow the course of the Köprülü river.
-The route winds up and down some steep and rocky slopes before becoming flat crossing the plain towards the village of Çaltepe.
+We transfer to the secluded village of Degirmenözü and follow the course of the tranquil Köprülü river.
+The route winds up and down steep and rocky slopes before becoming flat crossing the plain towards the village of Çaltepe.
 We may even get the chance to swim in the pools of the river during the day.

 Today we walk through a rural landscape, through tiny hamlets, alongside wild horses, and between age old trees.
 We venture through Adada where three major temples are still standing alongside the smallest ancient theatre in Anatolia.
 Our path leads us down to Sagrak, following the footsteps of St Paul.
 We then transfer to Egirdir for four nights accommodation.